 Conveyance allowance is a special allowance companies provide to their employees to cover their expenses while travelling to and from their workplace to perform office or employment duties.

-According to Section 10(14)(ii) of the Income Tax Act and Rule 2BB of the Income Tax Rules, salaried individuals can claim conveyance allowance that is exempted up to the actual expenditure incurred for the official purpose or the limit up to Rs.1,600 per month (Annually Rs.19,200), whichever is less, will be exempted.
+According to Section 10(14)(ii) of the Income Tax Act and Rule 2BB of the Income Tax Rules, salaried individuals can claim conveyance allowance exemption up to the actual expenditure incurred for official purposes or Rs.1,600 per month (Rs.19,200 annually), whichever is lower.

 There is no specific method for calculating the amount of conveyance allowance deduction you can avail of within a financial year.
 If you are a salaried individual, the maximum relief available is Rs 1,600/month or Rs 19,200/annum, which you can deduct while calculating your taxable income.